 Vertigo is a specific type of dizziness that is experienced as a false sensation of movement.
-A person in the midst of a vertigo episode may feel as if they, the environment around them, or both are spinning or whirling.
+People suffering from vertigo may feel as if they, the environment around them, or both are spinning or whirling.
 An important thing to understand about vertigo is that it is not a diagnosis.
 Rather, vertigo is a description of a particular sensation and a symptom of many diseases and health conditions.
-When you experience a vertigo attack, getting a proper diagnosis as to what is causing it can help you to manage and care for your symptoms more effectively.
+When you experience an attack, getting a proper diagnosis can help you manage and care for your symptoms.

 The Top 5 Vertigo-Causing Conditions

 While there are many reasons why vertigo can develop, these five are among the most common: